Below are frequently-asked questions related to ndSync.

-Assuming you have administrative (VESA) rights to the deleted content, the answer is yes, the deletions will be applied to the server, meaning that anything you delete locally will be deleted in NetDocuments.
-However, there are two caveats to this answer:
+Assuming you have administrative (typically VESA) rights to the deleted content, the answer is yes, the deletions will be applied to the server, meaning that anything you delete locally will be deleted in NetDocuments.
+However, there are a few caveats to this answer:

 - If you do not have administrative rights to the deleted content, then the deletions will not be applied to the server.
 Instead, the deleted content will be restored back to your computer during the next sync.

 - Even if documents are deleted from the server, they are not purged, or permanently deleted.
 That allows anyone with administrative rights to the documents to find them from the ndWeb interface and restore them.

 - ndSync will not send to the server a request to delete a repository, cabinet, workspace, top-level folder or filter, if you manage to delete one of those containers locally.

 - Starting in version 17.2, there is a server-side setting for the server to ignore any requests made by ndSync to delete content (except for individual documents deleted using the ndSync “Delete” context-menu action).
 Every client using ndSync is encouraged to enable this setting.

 Can I sync a workspace but not all of the content in that workspace?

 No. When any container – workspace, folder, or filter – is synced, ALL content, any levels deep, will also be synced.
 You cannot exclude certain child content from being synced.
 That being said, if there are any documents profiled to a workspace that are not in a filter or folder of that workspace, then those documents will not be synced.
 This includes items under a saved search or ShareSpace.